meshcloud/meshcloud-docs/docs/platforms.openstack.md

 ## Supported Services

 The meshPanel contains a convenient user interface for the most common OpenStack services.
 The panel talks directly to the OpenStack API, which thus needs to allow CORS.
-The following services are supported from the panel:
+The following services are supported by the panel:

 - Nova
 - Neutron